drogtke958/python-variables-starter/python-variables-notes.md

 ## Questions

-1. In Python, what symbol do you use to add a comment to your code?
+1. In Python, what symbol do you use to assign a value to a variable?
     -  Answer here

 2. In plain English, explain the difference between **string data** data and **numeric data**.
     -  Answer here